 If none of the above works, consider consulting your pediatrician.
 It’s always possible that something else is going on that you can’t diagnose (and, no, WebMD can’t diagnose it either).
-You should speak to your pediatrician if your child is over five or if your child has been dry at night for six months or longer and suddenly starts wetting the bed again.
+You should speak to your pediatrician if your child is over six or if your child has been dry at night for six months or longer and suddenly starts wetting the bed again.

 While the above tips help your child acclimate to nighttime potty training, they’ll continue to have accidents here and there.
 Wetting or soiling a bed during sleep isn’t something a child controls – they’re not aware they’re doing it.
 So withhold punishments.
 Above all, remember that potty training at night is completely different than what you’ve experienced during the day.
 It has less to do with your child being stubborn and more to do with their body not being ready just yet.